Judy Cheeks: Music career

 Her debut album entitled Judy Cheeks was produced by Ike & Tina Turner and recorded at their Bolic Sound studio in 1973.
-A tour with Ike & Tina Turner followed and she also performed as an Ikette.
+A tour with Ike & Tina Turner followed, and she also performed as an Ikette.
 Cheeks moved to Germany in 1977 and recorded a duet with Austrian singer Udo Jürgens.
 Their performance on The Rudi Carrell Show made Cheeks an overnight success in Europe.
-In 1978 she recorded "Mellow Lovin'" which became an international hit and reached No. 10 on the Hot Dance Club Play chart.
+In 1978, she recorded "Mellow Lovin'" which became an international hit and reached No. 10 on the Hot Dance Club Play chart.
 Her 1978 album Mellow Lovin' was produced by Anthony Monn (best known for his work with gay icon Amanda Lear) in Giorgio Moroder's Musicland Studios in Munich.

 Cheeks wrote for Berry Gordy's publishing form Jobete Music.
 The Jackson 5 recorded one of her songs "We're Gonna Change Our Style."
-She did a lot of session work for several major artist while sharpening her song writing skills.
+She did a lot of session work for several major artists while sharpening her songwriting skills.
 Cheeks appears as a backing vocalist for Thelma Houston and Jerry Butler's album Just Thelma & Jerry (1977), Donna Summer's Once upon a Time (1977), Amanda Lear's album Never Trust a Pretty Face (1979), Stevie Wonder's soundtrack album The Woman In Red (1984), and on Boney M.'s album Ten Thousand Lightyears (1984).
 In 1986, Cheeks provided backing vocals on Alphaville's album Afternoons in Utopia.

 Cheeks co-wrote and produced her solo album No Outsiders, released by Polydor in 1987.
 In the same year, she appeared with Austrian band, Opus, on their self-titled album being co-vocalist on the song, "Givin' a Gift."
 Cheeks had a career resurgence in the 1990s, when she re-emerged with a string of dance chart hits, including two No. 1s, "Respect" and "As Long As You're Good to Me", released on EMI's imprint Brilliant! in 1995.
 Her single "Reach" appeared on the Summer Hitmix 94 CD released by ZYX Records in Germany.
-A solo album, also titled Respect, was released in 1996.
+A solo album, also titled Respect, was released in 1995.

 In 2013, Cheeks wrote and co produced her own solo album, True Love is Free.
 In 2018, she released her single and remixes of "Crying In The Rain"; a song she had written and first recorded by Randy Crawford as "When The Evening Comes".
 This was followed by the album Danger Zone.
 In February 2019, Cheeks released a further album of original material, A Deeper Love.
 In 2020, Cheeks released a new album of original material.
-"Love Dancin'" the title track was co-written with Stevie Wonder the album also includes a composition by Cheeks longtime friend Betty Wright "Safe In Your Arms."
-In 2020 she released the single "Within" followed by "Same Pain" in 2021 both in a more acoustic country style.
+"Love Dancin'" the title track was co-written with Stevie Wonder, the album also includes a composition by Cheek's longtime friend Betty Wright "Safe In Your Arms."
+In 2020, she released the single "Within" followed by "Same Pain" in 2021 both in a more acoustic country style.
+In 2023 Judy Cheeks started collaborating with POSE and released "Let Your Soul Dance" and "Hands Up In The Air".
+In 2024 the team released "Be Happy".

+Rory Nicoll RMN and Jus Jez produced these singles, they co-wrote with Judy.